 That’s when I realized that a website is just one of the many brush strokes that make up the masterpiece.
-What brings the picture into focus is having a solid recommendable product or service and building your brand around that.
+What brings the picture into focus is having a solid recommendable product or service.
+That is the core of EVERYTHING.
 It’s about the connections you make with other people in your industry.
 It’s about showing up EVERY.SINGLE.DAY.
 And it’s about never giving up.

-And you absolutely need to know what the hell you are selling.
+And you absolutely need to know what the freak you are selling.

 So, here’s my suggestion:

-If you’re about to birth the next best bottle of magic, do this: focus on that.
+If you’re about to birth the next best bottled magic, do this: focus on that.

 Because in this day of prioritized WHY-ness, I meet people saying things like “I want to help people unleash their true potential.”